nanoporetech/zymo-data/README.md

 | MinKNOW     | 18.12.4 |
 | Basecalling | Flip-Flop Model in Guppy 2.3.5 |

+## Community Discussion ##

-Further Details Are available to members of the Nanopore community in the link below: https://community.nanoporetech.com/posts/zymo-mock-community-data-r-4067
+Further details are available to members of the Nanopore community in the link below: https://community.nanoporetech.com/posts/zymo-mock-community-data-r-4067